 From determining pricing to having to keep a home “show ready,” marketing a house is always a challenge.
 And, just like inoculations, homeowners usually want to get the sale over as quickly as possible.
-Here’s nine feng shui tips to help your house move faster.
+Here’s 9 feng shui tips to help your house sell faster.

 1. Engage the senses.